astoadhi/Database-for-eLibraries-Application/README.md

     - The platform keeps track of loan transactions, including loan dates, due dates, and return dates.
     - Users can place holds on books that are currently unavailable.
     - The library maintains a hold queue, and when a book becomes available, it can be borrowed by the customer at the front of the queue.
 Additionally, if a customer doesn't borrow a held book within one week,  the book is released for other users to borrow.
-    - Users can only hold 2 books at the same time
+    - Users can only hold 2 books at the same time.

 # Technical Requirements